 5. Publicly and transparently share the way your brand works.

-the end, it comes down to a simple concept: be content with your company being smaller in size, higher in quality, equally profitable for investors and workers and, most importantly, honest.
+In the end, it comes down to a simple concept: be content with your company being smaller in size, higher in quality, equally profitable for investors and workers and, most importantly, honest.

 Paul Dillinger, Vice President of Global Product Innovation, Levi Strauss & Co.

-We’ve got a greatlooking pair of Levi’s in our archive that are about 134 years old: a beautiful shade of indigo and a stunning authentic finish.
-The fit wearable and relevant and would look great on the streets of Tokyo, Paroreven Paris, Texas.
+We’ve got a great-looking pair of Levi’s in our archive that are about 134 years old: a beautiful shade of indigo and a stunning authentic finish.
+The fit is wearable and relevant, and would look great on the streets of Tokyo, Paris – or even Paris, Texas.
 The relative environmental impact from making a jean in 1884 is nearly negligible when amortized over 134 years.
-We’ve made sustainable jeans.
+We’ve made ‘sustainable jeans’.

 We can refine and improve the technical industrial cycle – exploring advanced man-made cellulosic fibers made from post-consumer garment waste to replace virgin cotton.
 We can use newly re-formulated synthetic dye types that save water, eliminate effluent and reduce the carbon footprint of denim production.
 Alternatively, we can work to revive a more natural industrial cycle – eliminating synthetic material and chemical inputs through the use of organic cotton, hemp and indigo alternatives.

-The best expression to this multidisciplinary systems-based approach is our new Levi’s WELLTHREAD jeans made with Circulose from ReNewcell– a new recycling technology that turns old jeans into a new, high-quality viscose alternative.
+The best expression to this multidisciplinary ‘systems-based’ approach is our new Levi’s WELLTHREAD jeans made with Circulose from ReNewcell– a new recycling technology that turns old jeans into a new, high-quality viscose alternative.

 Following strict standards for circular production, we sent samples of these new jeans made from old jeans back to ReNewcell and confirmed that they can be put back into their circular system for a potential 3rd generation of material value.
-This approach to holistic design for circular systems will be the deciding innovation that ensures a sustainable future for our industry.
+This approach to holistic design for circular systems will be the ‘deciding innovation’ that ensures a sustainable future for our industry.

-Adriano Goldschmied
+Adriano Goldschmied, Founder, Genius Group

-Sustainability in denim business involves farming, indigo dye production, chemistry, textile machine makers, spinning, weaving, indigo dye systems, fabric finishing, garment design, pattern making, cutting and sewing, garment finishing, creating energy, transportations and many other.
-Clearly there isn’t a secret weapon that could improve them all at once.
+Sustainability in denim business involves farming, indigo dye production, chemistry, textile machine makers, spinning, weaving, indigo dye systems, fabric finishing, garment design, pattern making, cutting and sewing, garment finishing, creating energy, transportations and many other elements.
+Clearly, there isn’t a ‘secret weapon’ that could improve them all at once.
 Only a combination of initiatives in every area can transform denim from the second most polluting industry to a sustainable one.

-Lately, there has been a lot of discussions around garment finishing The introduction of new machines like Ozone and Laser, as well as water recycling and new methods and wash formulas brought a dramatic improvement.
-But all the other steps making a jean require the same attention.
+Lately, there has been a lot of discussions around garment finishing.
+The introduction of new machines like Ozone and Laser, as well as water recycling and new methods and wash formulas, brought a dramatic improvement.
+But all the other steps involved in making a jean require the same attention.

 Luckily, change is underway.
-Take, for instance, the inventions by HUUE: through a biological process they plan to produce indigo dye from sugar cane, eschewing the toxic method we use today.
+Take, for instance, the inventions by HUUE: through a biological process, they plan to produce indigo dye from sugar cane, eschewing the toxic method we use today.

 In the end, the most game-changing innovation is collective awareness of the importance of sustainability.

-Companion Denim
+Iu Franquesa, Founder, Companion Denim

 For the biggest portion of denim, where the jeans are pre-washed and distressed, the key factors in sustainability will be the reduction of water consumption, and using fewer and more environmentally friendly chemicals, along with reducing the carbon footprint by shortening the production distances between the suppliers to the warehouses and the shops.

-ustainability should be taken as a holistic concept that is implemented across each and every detail, be it the product itselfthe labeling, the packaging even the shipping method.
+Sustainability should be taken as a holistic concept that is implemented across each and every detail, be it the product itself, the labeling, the packaging or even the shipping method.

+Laura Vicaria, CSR Manager, MUD Jeans